Refrigeration:

 Residual sugar:

-sugar that remains in the finished wine after it has finished undergoing fermentation.
-Indications of the residual sugar content in sparkling wines: Brut Nature (Pas Dosé) <3 g/l, Extra Brut 0 to 6 g/l, Brut <12 g/l, Extra Dry 12 to 17 g/l, Sec or Dry 17 to 32 g/l, Demi-Sec 32 to 50 g/l, Doux> 50 g/l
+it’s the quantity of sugar that remains in the finished wine after undergoing fermentation.
+The classification of sparkling wines according to the residual sugar is as follows: Brut Nature (Pas Dosé) <3 g/l, Extra Brut 0 to 6 g/l, Brut <12 g/l, Extra Dry 12 to 17 g/l, Sec or Dry 17 to 32 g/l, Demi-Sec 32 to 50 g/l, Doux> 50 g/l.
+For semi-sparkling wines the classification is as follows: Dry 0 to 15 g/l, Semi-dry 12 to 35 g/l, Semi-sweet 30 to 50 g/l, Sweet > 45 g/l